Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 Models marked non-occluder (bandaid fix): 60138D1 (DLC04ZooCageWallTallDoorSingle01), DF8E9, 15C6B4, 19AEFF, 2039F7
 Models in the Meshes/ folder have been contributed from VlitS (Scrap Everything) and Bingle
+- \[U22211\] Fix the rotation of the sign.
+The UF4OP precombined file contributed is overwritten as part of the process we do for PRP, so for our purposes we just have to rotate the sign.
+- \[U32299\] ScrapPalaceExt04: Move armor workbench away from the crates it appears to be shoved inside of.
+- \[PRP\] CutlerBendExt07: Fix positioning of a pair of wrecks near a fence.
 - \[PRP\] QASmoke: Migrated DLC01 related cell changes to main cell.
 Non-essential bugfix.
 -- 0.55.1
 - \[PRP\] WestRoxburyStationExt (-3, -15): Round off coords for 20E166 to hopefully fix the object flickering.